ndbroadbent/capistrano_deploy_lock/README.md

 ## Usage

 Your deploys will now be protected by a lock.
 Simply run `cap deploy` as usual.
-However, if someone else trys to deploy at the same time, their deploy will abort with an error like this:
+However, if someone else tries to deploy at the same time, their deploy will abort with an error like this:

 ```